- Last Updated on Wednesday, 29 August 2012 12:18 29 August 2012

 - Published on Tuesday, 28 August 2012 13:35 28 August 2012

-- Written by Kate Korda
+- Contributed by Kate Korda Kate Korda

 I spent 10 weeks of my vacation in Westchester Medical Center (WMC) attending a Summer Intensive program called Clinical Pastoral Education (CPE).
 I was part of a diverse group of Chaplaincy interns composed of Catholic Priests, Eucharistic Ministers, Protestant Pastors, an Imam and a Rabbi.
 WMC is a huge facility, and I was assigned to be a chaplain at the Maternity Ward where I witnessed complex situations connected to that side of women’s life.
 I met mothers at risk, mothers in grief over their baby’s death, as well as those who just came to give birth, celebrate the miracle of new life with their family in deep joy and happiness, and leave the hospital in barely two or three days.
 I came to admire more and more the courage, strength, sacrifice and love for the little being inside of them, and the strong faith of many of them in spite of anxiety, worries or pain.
 Although the majority of patients were Christian, I met Muslim, Jewish and Hindu patients too.